Coming to a garden near you?

 The Asian hornet is a dangerous, non-native species which has the potential to wreak havoc in the UK.
 It hails from Southeast Asia and could never have arrived here naturally.
 Natural History Museum

 The main concern for UK authorities is that the Asian hornet is a significant predator of bees.
 In France, it has consumed large numbers of the European honey bee and many lesser-known solitary and social bees.
 RSPB, Asian hornet

 There has also been a number of reports indicating aggressive behaviour from Asian hornets, particularly where their nests have been disturbed and this is where the direct risk to humans lies.

 The UK Government (the Department of the environment, food and rural affairs) and nature conservation organisations, including the British Beekeepers Association are concerned about the impact of Asian hornets on bees as these pollinating species are essential to a well-functioning ecosystem.

 The first sighting of an Asian Hornet in the UK was in 2016.
-Since then, there has been twenty confirmed sightings and ten nests have been destroyed.
-The last confirmed sighting was in 2021 in Ascot, Berkshire where the nest was located and destroyed.
+Since then, there has been twenty-two confirmed sightings and twelve nests have been destroyed.
+The last confirmed sighting was in April 2022 when a single hornet was captured in Felixstowe.
+Prior to that in 2021, nests were destroyed in Ascot, Berkshire and Gosport, Hampshire.
 UK Government

 Learning from the dreadful experiences of our European neighbours, the UK response has been decisive and well organised.
 Whenever a sighting is confirmed, the National Bee Unit, supported by local volunteer beekeepers, locates and destroys the nest preventing the onward spread of this harmful pest.